prashikm/dev-ocean/README.md

 - [Netlify](https://www.netlify.com/) — Simple and easy to use serverless deployment platform for web apps.
 - [Vercel](https://vercel.com/) — From the team that made [Next.js](https://nextjs.org/), a zero configuration and production grade hosting for web projects.
+- [Heroku](https://www.heroku.com/) — A platform as a service (PaaS) that enables to build, run, and operate applications entirely in the cloud.
+- [Digital Ocean](https://www.digitalocean.com/) — Easily build, test, manage, and scale applications of any size.

 ## Icons